68.01 Declaring tax assessment invalid.

 (1) If the department, on behalf of the state, proceeds with the action, it has the primary responsibility for prosecuting the action, and is not bound by any act of the person bringing the action.
 The person bringing the action has the right to continue as a party to the action, subject to the limitations specified in subsection (2).

-(2)(a) The department may voluntarily dismiss the action notwithstanding the objections of the person initiating the action.
+(2)(a) The department may at any point voluntarily dismiss the action notwithstanding the objections of the person initiating the action.

 (b) Subject to s.
 17.04, nothing in this act shall be construed to limit the authority of the department or the qui tam plaintiff to compromise a claim brought in a complaint filed under this act if the court determines, after a hearing, that the proposed settlement is fair, adequate, and reasonable under all the circumstances.